 Warmed by oil central heating and the more traditional features of both an open fire and wood burner and enhanced by tall sash windows.

 Keevil is a small village with a good sense of community.
 Quietly located away from busy main roads and with far reaching views over the local countryside, it is rural without being isolated.
+No forward chain.

 The local catchment school is the Ofsted 'Outstanding' Keevil Church of England Primary School and the property is within easy reach of St. Margaret's and St. Mary's Calne, Stonar, Warminster and Dauntsey's Schools.
 It is just five miles from both Trowbridge and Melksham and seven miles from the market town of Devizes.